anoma/nspec/overrides/templates/guarded-action-template.md

 ## Action [`<` _ActionName_ `>`]

-The action of a guarded action is a function $f_{act}$.
+The action of a guarded action is a function $f_{act}$, named `<` _ActionName_ `>` .
 I takes as input
 all local data of an engine _and also_ the _arguments_ that are returned by the guard.
 In more detail, the list of inputs is

 - matched arguments
-- the "trigger"
-  - message read
-  - timer "handle" of elapsing timer
 - external + internal id of the engine itself (unchangeable)
+- the "event trigger"
+  - message received or
+  - timer "handle(s)" of elapsing timer(s)
 - engine-specific local state
-- messages or timer information of the trigger
 - local time (when guard evalutation started)
-- mailbox contents and state
+- mailbox contents and their optional state (for every mailbox)
-- remembered timers with their elapsing time
+- remembered timers with their scheduled time
-- acquaintances of other engines
+- acquaintances (known other engine instances)
+  - a (finite) map from names to external ids

-The output of the action describes
+The output of the action describes after the event has finished

-- updates to the above local data (except for identities)
+- updates to the above local data (except for identities and arguments)
-- messages to be sent
+- a finite set of messages to be sent
-- engines to be spawned
+- a finite of engines to be spawned, setting
+  - engine type
+  - initial state
+  - initial time
+  - a name for the process (that is unique relative to the engine)

 Moreover it will be possible to also use randomness and "direct" user input.